aemooooon/Project-Portfolio/_posts/2019-08-01-development-enviroment-setup.md

 color: brown
 ---

-About development enviroment, there are two ways to implement it.
+A good start is a general success.
+First, let me put the development environment up.
+About React Native development enviroment, there are two ways to implement it.
 Whatever IOS or Android.
 Expo CLI and React Native CLI.

 ## Expo CLI